httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ~~~

-### Parsing an Item from Textual Headers
+### Parsing an Item from Textual Headers {#parse-item}

 Given an ASCII string input_string, return an item. input_string is modified to remove the parsed value.

 1. Discard any OWS from the beginning of input_string.
-2. If the first character of input_string is a "-" or a DIGIT, process input_string as a number ({{number}}) and return the result, throwing any errors encountered.
+2. If the first character of input_string is a "-" or a DIGIT, process input_string as a number ({{parse-number}}) and return the result, throwing any errors encountered.
-3. If the first character of input_string is a DQUOTE, process input_string as a string ({{string}}) and return the result, throwing any errors encountered.
+3. If the first character of input_string is a DQUOTE, process input_string as a string ({{parse-string}}) and return the result, throwing any errors encountered.
-4. If the first character of input_string is "*", process input_string as binary content ({{binary}}) and return the result, throwing any errors encountered.
+4. If the first character of input_string is "*", process input_string as binary content ({{parse-binary}}) and return the result, throwing any errors encountered.
-5. If the first character of input_string is an lcalpha, process input_string as a label ({{label}}) and return the result, throwing any errors encountered.
+5. If the first character of input_string is an lcalpha, process input_string as a label ({{parse-label}}) and return the result, throwing any errors encountered.
 5. Otherwise, throw an error.